KTHHealthData/stockholm-stadsdelar/Readme.md

 files that I am supplying in the "shapefiles" and "geojson" folders.
 Use the following instructions if you want to generate the files on your own.

-These instructions are valid for the 2021-04-13 release of the data.
+These instructions are valid for the 2021-04-13 release of the data in the open data portal.
 Previous releases used rather different directory layouts (and future versions might, too...)